University of San Francisco’s Center for Asia Pacific Studies welcomes domestic and

 their arrival date accordingly.

-Responsibilities of a Visiting Scholar at the Center for the Pacific Rim:
+Responsibilities of a Visiting Scholar at the Center for Asia Pacific Studies:

 Scholars are responsible for conducting their own independent research while at